tomekent/portfolio/content/post/formation-flight-potential/index.md

 {{< figure src="utilisation.png" numbered="true" title="Utilisation of potential fuel saving">}}

 The values are plotted show a clear distinction between the three case studies.
 The TAA flights can achieve anywhere up to a very impressive 96% utilization; that is, out of the 9.3% theoretical-maximum savings achievable, roughly 8.9% was realized.
 The LCA and LHA flights, respectively, can achieve levels of utilization of up to roughly 35 and 75%.
 As the utilization factor is a result of a number of different components, such as geographical suitability and flight distance, but importantly dictated by the theoretical maximum.
-As aircraft are only considered to be in formations during the cruise leg of their flights, so a higher proportion of cruise to noncruise flights equates to a greater theoretical-maximum saving.
-This adds to the fairly intuative conclusion that longer flights in general are better suited to formation flight.
+As aircraft are only considered to be in formations during the cruise leg of their flights, so a higher proportion of cruise to non-cruise flights equates to a greater theoretical-maximum saving.
+This adds to the fairly intuitive conclusion that longer flights in general are better suited to formation flight.

 ### Sensitivity to Formation Discount